cncf/servicedesk/README.md

 ## Foundation

 A neutral home for an open source project increases the willingness of developers from enterprise software companies, start-ups, and independent developers to collaborate, contribute, and become committers.
-The CNCF's [Technical Oversight Committee](https://www.cncf.io/people/technical-oversight-committee/) is the [technical governing body](https://github.com/cncf/toc), guided by [documented principles](https://github.com/cncf/toc/blob/master/PRINCIPLES.md), and admits and oversees all projects.
+The CNCF's [Technical Oversight Committee (TOC)](https://www.cncf.io/people/technical-oversight-committee/) is the [technical governing body](https://github.com/cncf/toc#cncf-technical-oversight-committee-toc), guided by [documented principles](https://github.com/cncf/toc/blob/master/PRINCIPLES.md), and admits and oversees all projects.
 Being accepted into the CNCF by the TOC is an independent signal of the quality of your project.

 For projects accepted into the CNCF, the existing maintainers (or committers) still control the project.
 We help projects create a well-documented, neutral governance process.
 Any project that is added to CNCF must have ownership of its trademark and logo assets transferred to The Linux Foundation.
 For the full list of requirements, see [IP Policy](https://github.com/cncf/foundation/blob/master/charter.md#11-ip-policy).